aahmadf123/DeepFlyer/docs/DEEPFLYER_CONCEPT.md

 ## Student Experience

-### Learning Progression
+### Simple Learning Approach

-**Week 1: Introduction**
-- Watch demonstration flights
-- Understand reward function basics
+Students receive a working DeepFlyer system with a single reward function they can modify.
+Like AWS DeepRacer, the focus is entirely on understanding how reward changes affect drone behavior.

+**What Students Do:**
-- Modify simple parameters (path rewards)
+- Modify reward function parameters (or rewrite entirely if desired)

-**Week 2: Obstacle Avoidance**
-- Add obstacles to course
-- Adjust obstacle penalties
+- Train RL agent with their reward function
+- Test drone behavior in simulation and real flight
+- Iterate and improve based on results

+**What Students Learn:**
-- Learn risk vs reward balance
+- How reward design affects AI behavior

-**Week 3: Advanced Tuning**
-- Multi-objective optimization
+- Trial-and-error optimization
-- Speed vs safety tradeoffs
-- Course design challenges

-**Week 4: Competition**
-- Design custom courses
-- Optimize for different metrics
-- Present findings
+- Real-world AI system constraints
+- Reinforcement learning concepts through experimentation

 ### Assessment Metrics
-- **Navigation Success**: Completion rate
+- **Navigation Success**: Hoop completion rate
 - **Efficiency**: Time to complete course
 - **Safety**: Collision avoidance
-- **Understanding**: Reward function explanations
+- **Understanding**: Reward function design decisions

 ## Physical Setup Guide